jiajunhe98/Radon-Nikodym-Estimator/README.md

 ### Test-time stitching for maze navigation

-### Energy-based diffusion training on Boltzman distributions (Alanine Dipeptide)
+### Energy-based diffusion training on Boltzmann distributions (Alanine Dipeptide)

-Please send email at jh2383@cam.ac.uk if you have more questions.
+Please email jh2383@cam.ac.uk if you have more questions.